 What happens during an Event of Default?

 What is the Post-Enforcement Priority of Payments?

-More information about the Events of Default in relation to each Class of Bonds can be found in the sections "Terms and Conditions of the Class A-1 Bonds - Condition 10", "Terms and Conditions of the Class A-2 Bonds - Condition 10" and "Terms and Conditions of the Class B Bonds - Condition 10" respectively.
+For more information on the Events of Default in relation to each Class of Bonds, see "Terms and Conditions of the Class A-1 Bonds - Condition 10", "Terms and Conditions of the Class A-2 Bonds - Condition 10" and "Terms and Conditions of the Class B Bonds - Condition 10" respectively.

-More information about the Post-Enforcement Priority of Payments can be found in the section "Post-Enforcement Priority of Payments".
-An example of an Event of Default is when the Issuer does not pay, in respect of any Bond of any Class, any principal or interest within 10 Business Days after becoming due and payable.
+For more information about the Post-Enforcement Priority of Payments, see "Post-Enforcement Priority of Payments".
+An example of an Event of Default is when the Issuer does not pay any principal or interest of any Bonds within 10 Business Days after becoming due and payable.
 Such occurrence will result in an Enforcement Event upon the delivery of an Enforcement Notice by the Bonds Trustee.
-In the event that an Enforcement Event occurs, the Security constituted under the Issuer Debenture or the Sponsor Debenture will become enforceable, and the proceeds from such enforcement shall be applied in accordance with the Post-Enforcement Priority of Payments.
+If an Enforcement Event occurs, the Security constituted under the Issuer Debenture will become enforceable.
+The proceeds from such enforcement shall be applied in accordance with the Post-Enforcement Priority of Payments.